opbokel/hellway/README.md

     * 3 - AB = Intense Traffic, Purple (+ 40 seconds)
     * 4 - AA = Rush Hour, White (ish) (+ 45 seconds)

 * Game Reset: Restarts the current game mode and applies the difficulty switches.
-If the game is stopped and there is no change do the difficulty switches, it will cycle through the cars.
+If the game is stopped and there is no changes to the difficulty switches, it will cycle through the cars.
     * Car 0 - Car with spoiler.
     * Car 1 - Hatchback.
     * Car 2 - Sedan.